venkat-kuppoor/hyphora-local/hyphora-vault/Hyphora Database.md

 ## Migrations
 We use a simple python library called caribou built primarily to manage the evolution of client side databases over multiple releases of an application.

+Migrations files will be in the migrations directory of the source code for Hyphora